Theophilus (biblical)

-Theories about who Theophilus was
+Identity

 Coptic view

 Coptic tradition asserts that Theophilus was a person and not an honorary title.
 The Coptic Church claims that the person was a Jew of Alexandria.
-Similarly, John Wesley in his Notes on the New Testament recorded that Theophilus was "a person of eminent quality at Alexandria", which he understood to be the tradition 'of the ancients'.
+Similarly, John Wesley in his Notes on the New Testament recorded that Theophilus was "a person of eminent quality at Alexandria", based on what he understood to be the tradition 'of the ancients'.

 Roman official

-Others say that Theophilus was probably a Roman official of some sort, because Luke referred to him as kratistos, "κράτιστε" – optime in the Latin Vulgate translation – meaning "most excellent" (Luke 1:3), although in the parallel introduction to Acts he is simply referred to as 'O Theophilus'.
+Luke addresses Theophilus as "Most excellent" (κράτιστε kratiste, optime), a form also used in Acts to address Roman governors.
+Some biblical interpreters have concluded that he was a Roman official who had been initiated into the church's teachings, for whom Luke now provided a full narrative.
+However, since it is not certain whether the κράτιστε was meant as a technically correct form of address for a Roman nobleman or merely as a general honouring statement about Theophilus, it is not possible to prove that he belonged to the upper class.

 Honorary title

-Honorary title (academia) tradition maintains that Theophilus was not a person.
+One tradition maintains that Theophilus was not a person.
 The word in Greek means "Friend of God" and thus both Luke and Acts were addressed to anyone who fits that description.
-In this tradition the author's targeted audience, as with all other canonical Gospels, were the learned (academic) but unnamed men of that era.
+In this tradition the author's targeted audience, as with all other canonical Gospels, were the learned (academic) but unnamed men and women of the era.
+Likewise the non-canonical Gospel of Thomas, Gospel of Peter, and Gospel of James are not addressed to any particular gender, or any specific person.